Aider-AI/aider/docs/ctags.md

 The `ctypes` solution has this benefit, since it comes pre-built with tooling for most popular languages.
-I suspect that Language Server Protocol servers might be another relevant tool to solve these "code context" problems.
+I suspect that Language Server Protocol servers might be another relevant tool to help solve these "code context" problems.

 ## Try it out